Steelscape Wins 2018 NCCA Safety Award

-Ed Musingo (center) presents the 2017 NCCA Safety Award to (From Left) Corbin Persingeti, Chris Carlson, Sia Gould and Don Sharer of Steelscape.
+Matt Montgomery (left) presents the 2018 NCCA Safety Award to Chris Carlson (center) and Don Sharer of Steelscape (right).

-Cleveland, OH – The National Coil Coating Association (NCCA) presented its 2017 Safety Award to the Steelscape facility in Kalama, Washington.
-The award was announced at NCCA’s Fall Technical Meeting in Fort Worth on September 27.
+Cleveland, OH – The National Coil Coating Association (NCCA) presented its 2018 Safety Award to Steelscape representatives from the facility in Kalama, Washington, at NCCA’s Fall Technical Meeting in Louisville on September 26.

-The NCCA Safety Committee selected Steelscape from 40 plants that were considered for the award.
+The NCCA Safety Committee selected Steelscape from 37 plants that were considered for the award.
 The entries were judged on the basis of data reported to OSHA.
-The Safety Committee interviewed the top four plants, and then visited the top two plants to evaluate their safety programs.
-Steelscape's record speaks for itself, with no recordable incidents from 2013 to 2016.
+The Safety Committee interviewed the top three plants and then visited these plants to evaluate their safety programs.

 About The National Coil Coating Association